 The organisation is owned and directed by the governments of its Member Countries and currently has two principal business units: Knowledge Business and International Development.
 Knowledge Business covers international publishing and project-related activity.
 International Development undertakes multidisciplinary research, development and training in agriculture and the environment, for which it receives project income.
 Significant "one CABI" activities include the PlantwisePlus Programme which combine expertise in science and project implementation with knowledge management and communication.

-CABI operates from more than 20 locations globally with major hubs in Kenya, Pakistan, Switzerland and the UK and smaller sites in Brazil, China, Ghana, India, Malaysia, the Netherlands, Trinidad and Tobago, the United States and Zambia.
+CABI operates from major hubs in Kenya, Pakistan, Switzerland and the UK and smaller sites in Brazil, China, Ghana, India, Malaysia, the Netherlands, Trinidad and Tobago, the United States and Zambia.

 2. Accounting policies

 i.
 Accounting convention